stencila/website/src/learn/languages/mini.md

 show = function(args...) names(args)
 ```

-### Recursion :sparkles:
+### Recursion

+> :sparkles: Recursive function calls are currently just an idea an are not yet implemented.

+You can use recursive function calls in Mini but the syntax will differ to what you may be used to from other programming languages.
-Recursive function calls can be useful....
-Call themselves.
-But in Mini, functions do not have access to the global scope - they can only access local variables.
+It is because in Mini functions do not have access to the global scope - they can only access local variables.
+Hence, in recursive calls
+you cannot use the function's name.
+That is:

 ```mini
 factorial = function(n) if(n == 0, 1, n * @(n - 1))